miroiu/nodify/docs/localization/zh-CN/API-Reference.md

 #### SplitCommand

 Splits the connection.
-Triggered by Nodify.EditorGestures.Connection.Split gesture.
+Triggered by Nodify.EditorGestures.ConnectionGestures.Split gesture.
 Parameter is the location where the splitting ocurred.

 ```csharp
 public ICommand SplitCommand { get; set; }